gulpjs/gulp/README.md

 ## Documentation

-For a Getting started guide, API docs, recipes, making a plugin, etc. see the [documentation page](/docs/README.md)!
+For a Getting started guide, API docs, recipes, making a plugin, etc. check out or docs!

+- Need something reliable?
+Check out the [documentation for the current release](/docs/README.md)!
+- Want to help us test the latest and greatest?
+Check out the [documentation for the next release](https://github.com/gulpjs/gulp/tree/4.0)!

 ## Sample `gulpfile.js`